genicsblog/genicsblog.com/_drafts/supabase-database-next.md

   />
 ```

-So now, you should have a simple form that looks like this:
+At this point, you should have a simple form that looks like this:

 ![Screenshot (304).png](https://cdn.hashnode.com/res/hashnode/image/upload/v1639054552792/fcufKw4gE.png)

 Now, we will work on the database part.
 First, we will install *supabase-js*

 ```shell
 npm install @supabase/supabase-js  # for npm
 yarn add @supabase/supabase-js     # for yarn
 ```

-Now, we need to initialize supabase.
-Go to the project dashboard on supabase, and get your keys from there.
-Then, follow along:
+Before we can use the Supabase in our project, we have to initialise it.
+Go to the project dashboard, get your keys from there and follow along:

 ```jsx
 import { createClient } from "@supabase/supabase-js";